Skip to contents

 metadata can also be a named list containing metadata fields / values.
 For supported field names, see vignette("flight_metadata", package = "uasimg").

-metadata can also be a filename regular expression (pattern) for a metadata text file (for details on how to write a pattern expression, see list.files).
-This is the recommended way to enter metadata, because the little text files move with the images.
+metadata can also be a filename regular expression (pattern) for a metadata text file saved in the same directory (for details on how to write a pattern expression, see list.files).
+This is the recommended way to enter metadata, because the little metadata text files move with the images.

 name_short: hrec_wtrshd2_flt03